TotalCross/embedded-samples/corona-chart-app/README.md

 - `git clone https://github.com/TotalCross/embedded-samples/` or download the .zip by clicking the green "Code" button next to repo name and choosing "Download ZIP".
 - If you downloaded .zip file, uncompress it in a folder and open it.
-- If you are using Linux, run `code <embedded-samples>` or open VS Code and Click in "File > Open..." and select embedded-samples/
--apple in the file dialog that will be shown.
+- If you are using Linux, run `code <embedded-samples>` or open VS Code and Click in "File > Open..." and select embedded-samples/corona-chart-app in the file dialog that will be shown.
 - With project opened in VS Code, navigate to corona-chart-app aplication.
 - Look for its `RunCoronaChartApplication.java` and right-click.
 - Choose the "Run" option in the popup.